alopezh/SwiftMock/README.md

 ## Installation

-To use `SwiftMock` in your project, simply copy the `SwiftMock.swift` file into your project's source code.
+To use `SwiftMock` Add the framework to your Xcode project:

+    - Navigate to File › Add Packages… and enter “https://github.com/alopezh/SwiftMock”

+	- Change Dependency Rule to Up to Next Minor Version and enter “0.1.0”

+    - Click Add Package

+    - Select your test target and click Add Package

 ## Usage